 Below are some of the most commonly asked questions that we receive about our church.
 Please also see our Doctrinal Statement, Philosophy of Ministry Statements, Teaching Positions and Distincrives pages for more information on what we teach.

-What can I expect when I come to a service at Westgate Baptist Church?
+What can I expect when I come to a service at Grace Bible Church Plantation?

 Our singing is characterized by songs that express sound theology.
 Some are the great hymns of the faith that have been around for hundreds of years.
 Many times these are accompanied by piano and organ.
 We also love singing some of the doctrinally sound songs written in contemporary times.
 These songs may be accompanied by keyboard, guitars, and some percussion instruments.
 Perhaps there will be a flute or violin at times.
 We have a team of singers that helps the congregation, especially when learning a new song.
 In other words, we have a "blended" service when it comes to music -- some old and some new.

 One of our elders or lay leaders reads the Scriptures and prays.
-The expository sermon will most likely be part of a book study (for example, preaching expositionally verse by verse through the book of Acts or the book of Philippians, etc.).
-The sermon is usually 45 to 55 minutes long so that the text is accurately handled and sufficiently applied.
+The expository sermon will most likely be part of a book study (for example, preaching expositionally verse by verse through the book of 1 Corinthians or the book of Philippians, etc.).
+The sermon is usually 50 to 60 minutes long so that the text is accurately handled and sufficiently applied.